jaericho/jaericho.github.io/_posts/2021-11-20-Actors-and-Guns.md

 The whole [Alec Baldwin shooting a crew member](https://www.breitbart.com/entertainment/2021/10/21/alec-baldwin-accidentally-shot-and-killed-female-cinematographer-injured-director-on-movie-set/) on a movie set has me thinking...

 How do actors handle the cognitive dissonance of gun handling in Hollywood?
-Every normal person going through firearm training is told to never point it at another person, but actors are not only told to point a gun at someone, but also pull the trigger, and then expect different result versus everyone else in the world.
+Every normal person going through firearm training is told to never point it at another person, but actors are not only told to point a gun at someone, but also pull the trigger, and then expect a different result from everyone else in the world.

-When normal people pull the trigger they know that something bad will happen.
-But actors (on set) are told to believe the opposite.
+When normal people pull the trigger they *(should)* know that something bad will happen, but actors (on set) are told to believe the opposite.

-It seems to be cognitive dissonance.
-How do actors handle it?
-If they handle it at all.
+It seems to be cognitive dissonance to me.
+How do actors handle it *(if they handle it at all)*?